 This homemade grout cleaner works great and it only requires 2 ingredients: baking soda and bleach.
 If you want to see how easy it is to clean your grout, scroll down to the bottom of the post for the video!

-When we moved into this apartment it wasn’t very clean.
+When we moved into our apartment it wasn’t very clean.
 I already shared my 5 minute microwave steam cleaning tip, but another area that needed serious cleaning was the bathroom.
 The grout was disgusting!
-But after cleaning it with this homemade grout cleaner, it was brand new again!
+But after cleaning it with this homemade grout cleaner, it looks brand new again!

 There are tons of recipes out there for homemade grout cleaner, but I wanted an effective one that wasn’t too hard to make.
 I ended up with this grout cleaner recipe which only has 2 ingredients, and it worked great!